 This article proposes a “New Platform System” (NPS) for the direct holding of securities that would connect issuers and investors and also connect both with trading and settlement systems (which would remain intact, at least for now).
 Unlike other recent transparency and direct holding proposals, the NPS would cover both equity and debt securities and would flexibly accommodate beneficial aspects of current IHSs, such as margin lending, securities lending, and rehypothecation.
 The article presents a broader menu of problems that the NPS could resolve.
 The NPS addresses the probable objections that the intermediaries who benefit from the status quo would make to any transparency or direct holding proposals.
 Disintermediation likely would require regulatory intervention by the SEC in the United States.
 By offering reforms that would minimize the disruption of current market practices, the NPS could encourage intervention and blunt opposition.
 It also could provide a “primordial soup” for future, more extensive reforms of trading and settlement systems.

-Mooney, Charles W. Jr., "Beyond Intermediation: A New (FinTech) Model for Securities Holding Infrastructures" (2019).
-Faculty Scholarship at Penn Law.
+Mooney, Charles W. Jr., "Beyond Intermediation: A New (FinTech) Model for Securities Holding Infrastructures" (2020).
+All Faculty Scholarship.
 2098.